tintulip/tintulip/technologies/README.md

 Knowing this, when planning a Control Tower setup it would be important to know who will be in possession of these accounts and plan security controls accordingly.

 ## Setting up landing zone
 In order for a landing zone to be configured, control tower runs pre-launch checks on your account.
 To set up a landing zone, we followed the [getting started](https://docs.aws.amazon.com/controltower/latest/userguide/getting-started-with-control-tower.html) instructions.
 Control tower created two organisational units(ou), `security` and `sandbox` and within `security ou` created two accounts:`log archive` and `audit account`.
 To create the accounts, control tower required two distinct, unique email addresses that were not associted with an AWS account.
+Required to pick a region in the Region selection during set up.

+## Region

+Currently Control Tower governs London and only London is controlled.

 ## Guardrails